 Repeat steps one through to eight to set up the second external hard drive.
 Then you can use two external drives interchangeably for security of your backups.

 What about the new APFS (Apple File System)?

-Something to know for the newest Mac’s and those of you who have recently upgraded to Mac OS High Sierra.
-High Sierra uses APFS (Apple File System) by default on Flash drives and SSD’s (Solid State Drives).
+Something to know for the newest Mac’s and those of you who have recently upgraded Mac OS.
+The latest Mac operating systems use APFS (Apple File System) on Flash drives and SSD’s (Solid State Drives).

-Apple has moved/is moving to APFS because it is faster, more efficient and secure than the Extended (Journaled) file system (HFS+).
+Apple has moved to APFS because it is faster, more efficient and secure than the Extended (Journaled) file system (HFS+).
 Great you say, but what about Time Machine?

-On upgrading to Mac OS High Sierra, High Sierra will automatically convert on upgrade flash storage and Solid State Disk drives to APFS.
+On upgrading Mac OS will automatically convert on upgrade flash storage and Solid State Disk drives to APFS.

-If you have a SSD drive that you wish to use for Time Machine, you will need to format it to Mac OS Extended (Journaled) file system, and then you can hook it up to Time Machine and you’ll be good for your backups.
+If you’ve a SSD drive that you want to use for Time Machine.
+You’ll need to format it to Mac OS Extended (Journaled) file system.
+And then you can hook it up to Time Machine and you’ll be good for your backups.

-And now you should be backing up your Macbook Pro like a Pro – you have your piece of Pro Magic – If you need an external hard drive to backup to you can check out my selection of the top drives here.
+And now you should be backing up your MacBook Pro like a Pro – you’ve your piece of Pro Magic – If you need an external hard drive to backup to you can check out my selection of the top drives here.

 I hope this article sees you happily backing up all your files.
 Just like a Pro.

 And if you want to find out how to share an external hard drive between a Mac and a PC you can find out how.